frontend-application-development-uw20/week1-assignment/README.md

    ```bash
    npm install
    ```
 4. Ensure tests can be run.
-The test suite should fail initially, and the test suite runs both the lint and test commands.
+The test suite shouldasfasdf fail initially, and the test suite runs both the lint and test commands.
    ```bash
    npm test
    ```